Feds: Tesla accelerated, didn’t brake ahead of fatal crash

 The crash on U.S. 101 killed the driver, Walter Huang, 38, an Apple software engineer.

 In the report released Thursday, the NTSB said the SUV was operating with traffic-aware cruise control and autosteer lane-keeping assistance engaged at the time of the crash.
 The cruise control maintains a set distance between the cars and traffic in front of them.
-The SUV also was equipped with automatic emergency braking, which is always on in Tesla vehicles unless customers deactivate it by taking several steps on the vehicle touch screen.
+The SUV also was equipped with automatic emergency braking.

 According to the report, during the 60 seconds before the crash, Huang’s hands were detected on the steering wheel three times for a total of 34 seconds.
 But for the last six seconds, hands were not detected on the steering wheel.